 During the fourth quarter of 2023, the Company initiated a restructuring plan to generate cost savings and improve effectiveness of the organization which resulted in a reduction in the Company's U.S. workforce.
-The plan was implemented in the fourth quarter of 2023.
-The Company recorded restructuring costs of \$1,157 in the three months ended March 31, 2024, and \$3,037 cumulatively, from one-time severance charges in connection with this plan.
+The plan was implemented in the fourth quarter of 2023 and completed in the second quarter of 2024.
+There were no restructuring costs recorded in the three months ended June 30, 2024.
+The Company recorded restructuring costs of \$1,157 in the six months ended June 30, 2024, and \$3,037 cumulatively, from one-time severance charges in connection with this plan.
 Restructuring costs are included in general and administrative expenses in the consolidated statements of operations.